 A hip/joint replacement or metal implants are likely to set off metal detectors.
 If this happens, you will need to be searched by a security guard.
 There is no need to bring proof of metal implants with you but letting our security guards know may be helpful.

-Inhalers are allowed in hand luggage, but you must pack spare canisters in your hold luggage.
+Inhalers are allowed in hand luggage, but you must remove them and place in a clear plastic bag to go through the scanner separately.
+You must pack spare canisters in your hold luggage

 If you have specific medical equipment that can’t be X-rayed, tell our security team.
 They will be happy to carry out an alternative security check.

 Please carefully pack any equipment that you need to minimise the likelihood of security team incurring puncture wounds.
 Please let our security team know that your hand luggage contains your equipment when you present it at security control.

 Passengers with special medical requirements should not be unnecessarily deprived of items which they may need to ensure health or survival during their trip, so passengers should not be asked to remove any medical devices from their person when passing through security.
 Any passenger that selects not to go through the scanner for medical reasons and can provide evidence of their condition (e.g. a letter from their GP, possession of medication, or devices such as an insulin pump), must as an alternative be subject to a hand search.
 Where the passenger would prefer privacy, a private search may also be conducted.